Cray-HPE/docs-csm/operations/boot_orchestration/Node_Boot_Root_Cause_Analysis.md

 # Node Boot Root Cause Analysis

-The first step in debugging compute node boot-related issues is to determine the underlying cause, and the stage that the issue was encountered at.
+The first step in debugging compute node boot-related issues is to determine the underlying cause and the stage that the issue was encountered at.

-BOS v2 implements rich, per-component records for underlying actions that have been applied as part of BOS session provisioning.
+BOS v2 provides rich, per-component records for underlying actions that have been applied as part of BOS session provisioning.
 Often, it is helpful to observe the set of operations that BOS has enacted on behalf of a session as they apply to a single failing node.
 The records of operations that have been applied for a node, as well as the intended next steps, can be viewed through the BOS v2 component information for the affected hardware.